 Only available through Dealers

 The WMD Multimode Envelope is our take on the classic ADSR.
 It offers expanded controls, multiple logic modes, and voltage control with the expansion module.
-This is the most powerful envelope ever designed for eurorack.
+This is the most powerful envelope ever designed for Eurorack modular synthesizers.

 The Multimode Envelope uses an analog integrator core with digital control over positive and negative slopes.
 This allows for total control over the envelope shape and logic operation.
 Since the core is analog, the envelope is smooth and stepless, especially important for slow envelopes.